ramki-pvrs/electricalelectronics/README.md

 - The double colon (::) operator, also known as method reference operator in Java, is used to call a method by referring to it with the help of its class directly.
 They behave exactly as the lambda expressions.
 The only difference it has from lambda expressions is that this uses direct reference to the method by name instead of providing a delegate to the method.
 Syntax:
 <Class name>::<method name>
    -- https://www.geeksforgeeks.org/double-colon-operator-in-java/

+- <> diamond operator; Generics and type checking context -- you can write List<String> list = new LinkedList(); you will get warning LinkedList is a raw type.
+References to generic type LinkedList<E> should be parameterized
+  -- if you ask Eclipse to fix it, it will make it as List<String> list = new LinkedList<String>(); observe the String inside diamond operator on right side; before Java 7
+  -- after Java 7 it should be: List<String> list = new LinkedList<>(); whatever the generic type on left side is assumed on right by JVM with empty <>; preferred approachG

+- Fail Fast and Fail Safe Iterators in Java

+- Performance of TreeSet : Principle of Locality
 - ============================================================================================